abbyFarnsworth/abbyFarnsworth.github.io/README.md

 I previously attended the New England College of Business and graduated in 2015 with my Bachelor's Degree in Business Administration, concentrated in Banking and Finance.

-I am orginially from Massachusetts, but I moved to Maine in 2017 and never looked back.
+I am orginially from Massachusetts, but I always wanted to live in Maine.
+I made the move in 2017.
 I now live in a tiny rural town in Central Maine and I love it.
 In my spare time, I enjoy working on my house, gardening, reading, and playing with my two cats.